Deep Draw Process, Features & Specs

 ♦ Embossed markings: weekly and daily dates, patent numbers and logos

 We continually expand our deep draw material selection based on our customers’ needs.
 All materials utilized must possess the chemical and mechanical properties that facilitate deep drawing and forming.

 We work with various carbon and stainless steels, brass, copper, aluminum and specialty pre-plated steels.
 Each of these materials has different properties that require a “fine-tuning” of the deep drawn process to avoid irregularities and to achieve the proper geometry of the finished part.

 We consistently work with tolerance of .001 or less, which provides a deep draw forming consistency and less dimensional variation.
 All materials are cold rolled sheet, rerolled to the required gage and slit to the required width.
 A common reference to deep draw-capable material is “DDQ” or deep draw quality.

-The PMP technical team of engineers and tool makers have the experience and expertise to customize the deep drawn transfer press settings, which includes pressure, press speeds, clearances and tool lubrication based on the material’s characteristics.
+The PMP technical team have the experience and expertise to customize the deep drawn transfer press settings, which includes pressure, press speeds, clearances and tool lubrication based on the material’s characteristics.